🏗️Walls

 Upload a new map to Hamina Network Planner.

 Further assign specific wall types by using the Edit tool to click, drag, and select groups of walls.
-Then use the Edit Walls pane or hotkeys to assign walls with hotkeys.
+Then use the Edit Walls pane or hotkeys to assign walls with hotkeys as desired.

 While Hamina includes some pre-set wall types to get you started, it's a great idea to change the existing profiles, or create your own to make the predictive model as accurate as possible.